Tiler Peck: Other appearances

 Peck has explored other activities besides ballet, such as musical theater and acting.
 In 2019, she returned to her role in the musical Little Dancer which had been reworked and re-titled to Marie, Dancing Still.
 She has also performed as Clara in the Radio City Christmas Spectacular.

 She has had small parts in movies.
 Her appearances include A Time for Dancing (2000), Geppetto (2000), Donnie Darko (2001), Catfish (2010), Enemy Within (2014) and the documentary about choreographer Justin Peck's choreographic process, Ballet 422 (2014).
 She has appeared on TV performing as a guest on Dancing with the Stars.
-In 2011 she performed as Marzipan in Live from Lincoln Center’s transmission of "The Nutcracker".
-In 2013, she appeared again at Lincoln Center as Louise Bigelow in the PBS telecast of Rodgers & Hammerstein´s Carousel.
+In 2011 she performed as Marzipan in Live from Lincoln Center’s transmission of The Nutcracker.
+In 2013, she appeared again at Lincoln Center as Louise Bigelow in the PBS telecast of Rodgers & Hammerstein's Carousel.

-In 2017 Peck appeared on "The Ellen DeGeneres Show" as the first ballerina to ever perform on the show.
+In 2017, Peck appeared on The Ellen DeGeneres Show as the first ballerina to ever perform on the show.

-Peck was the main focus of the 2018 documentary movie Ballet Now which was shown at the 2018 Seattle International Film Festival.
+Peck was the main focus of the 2018 documentary movie Ballet Now, which was shown at the 2018 Seattle International Film Festival.

 In 2020, Peck appeared in the Netflix series Tiny Pretty Things as Sienna Milken.
 She stars as Eva Cullman, a ballerina in a fictional New York City ballet company, in Étoile, a 2025 television series created by Amy Sherman-Palladino and Daniel Palladino.

+On December 8, 2025, Peck performed the “Dance of the Sugar Plum Fairy” from George Balanchine's The Nutcracker on The Late Show with Stephen Colbert, accompanied by Andrew Litton, Music Director of the New York City Ballet.

+In 2026, Peck performed in the music video for Olivia Rodrigo's " Stupid Song", dancing with ballerinas from the New York City Ballet and American Ballet Theatre, as well as choreographing it.

+Choreography

+Peck's first ballet for New York City Ballet, Concerto for Two Pianos, set to Poulenc's score of the same name, premiered on February 1, 2024.
+Her second, Symphonie Espagnole, to Lalo's work for violin and orchestra, premiered on May 7, 2026.
+She has also choreographed Variations for Three, to music by Paganini.

 Personal life

 Peck married New York City principal ballet dancer Robbie Fairchild, on June 22, 2014, in New York.
 The couple separated in 2017.
 For the duration of her marriage, Peck was sister-in-law to Megan Fairchild, Robert's sister.
 Robbie Fairchild would later come out as gay.

 In September 2024, she announced her engagement to ballet dancer Roman Mejia.
+They married on June 22, 2025.